PixarAnimationStudios/OpenUSD/docs/intro.rst

 three different formats and "composition engines".
-Presto delivered a second generation of scene description that was *unified*, enabling referencing, overriding, variation, and other operations at all granularities from a single mesh, to an entire model, to an environment or shot, encoded in a single ascii format and evaluated with a single composition engine.
+Presto delivered a second generation of scene description that was *unified*, enabling referencing, overriding, variation, and other operations at all granularities from a single mesh, to an entire model, to an environment or shot, encoded in a single text format and evaluated with a single composition engine.

 However, at the same time, Pixar, along with much of the film and effects